QUAREP-LiMi/WG1-Automation/Microscope_Systems/Nikon-CSU_W1/README.md

 measurePowersThorlabs.pyw script.
 Finally, the TLPM files bring the low level access to the power meter device.

-Currently the configurations cannot be loaded from separate files and the .mac script still has to be edited per system.
+Currently, the configurations cannot be loaded from separate files and the .mac script still has to be edited per system.